Who does History Day?

 What will judging at the Vermont History Day contest be like?

 At the state contest, you will talk with two or three judges about your project.
 They will probably ask you questions like why did you choose your topic and what did you learn from your research.
 The judges will also provide feedback about your entry - which is really helpful if you qualify for National History Day.
-Click here for more information about what the judges will be looking for.
+Click the link for more information about what the judges will be looking for.

 Can I win any prizes?